 The 42 inch Aura Gravity Ventilator is 42 inches in diameter and has a 4 inch tall collar.
-The model number is AV-42-C4 and has 1,384 inches of Net Free Area (NFA).
-All 42 inch gravity ventilators come with a standard 52″ x 52″ square flange.
+The model AV-42-C4 has 1,384 inches of Net Free Area (NFA).
+All 42 inch gravity ventilators come with a standard 48″ x 48″ square flange.

 This large low profile vent is only for asphalt shingle roofs.
-If installed no more than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 5/12.
+If installed less than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 5/12.
 However, with modification, this vent is capable of installment on a 12/12 pitch in all climate zones.
 See the installation guides for help installing.

 42 inch diameter roof vents are considered an industrial size and therefore should be used in industrial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.